-Prepayments in the hedged loan portfolios are accounted for consistent with the guidance in Statement 133 Implementation Issue No. G25, Cash Flow Hedges: Using the First-Payments-Received Technique in Hedging the Variable Interest Payments on a Group of Non-Benchmark-Rate-Based Loans, which allows the designated forecasted transactions to be the variable Prime-rate-based interest payments on a rolling portfolio of pre-payable interest-bearing loans using the first-payments-received technique as described above, thereby allowing interest payments from loans that prepay to be replaced with interest payments from new loan originations.
+Prepayments in the hedged loan portfolios are accounted for consistent with the guidance in Statement 133 Implementation Issue No. G25, Cash Flow Hedges: Using the First-Payments-Received Technique in Hedging the Variable Interest Payments on a Group of Nonbenchmark-Rate-Based Loans, which allows the designated forecasted transactions to be the variable Prime-rate-based interest payments on a rolling portfolio of pre-payable interest-bearing loans using the first-payments-received technique as described above, thereby allowing interest payments from loans that prepay to be replaced with interest payments from new loan originations.
+Proceeds received or paid upon termination of derivative financial instruments qualifying as cash flow hedges are deferred in other comprehensive income and amortized into income over the remaining life of the hedged item.

-As described in the table below, at December 31, 2007, derivatives designated as cash flow hedges had a net fair value of \$1,123,000.
-The change in net unrealized losses of \$2,906,000 (net of income tax benefit of \$1,104,000) in 2007 for derivatives designated as cash flow hedges is separately disclosed in the statement of changes in shareholders' equity and comprehensive income.
-The amount of hedge ineffectiveness for cash flow hedges was not material in 2007.
+As described in the table below, at December 31, 2008, derivatives designated as cash flow hedges had a net fair value of \$3,586,000.
+The change in net unrealized gains of \$2,465,000 (net of income tax expense of \$936,000) in 2008 for derivatives designated as cash flow hedges is separately disclosed in the statement of changes in shareholders' equity and comprehensive income.
+The amount of hedge ineffectiveness for cash flow hedges was not material in 2008.

-Amounts reported in accumulated other comprehensive income related to derivatives will be reclassified to interest income as interest payments are received on the Company's hedged Prime-based loans.
-The change in net unrealized losses on cash flow hedges reflects a reclassification of \$1,436,000 of net unrealized losses from accumulated other comprehensive income to interest income during 2007.
-During 2008, the Company estimates that \$202,000 will be reclassified out of other comprehensive income.
+Amounts reported in accumulated other comprehensive income (loss) related to derivatives will be reclassified to interest income as interest payments are received on the Company's hedged Prime-based loans.
+The change in net unrealized gains on cash flow hedges reflects a reclassification of \$2,109,000 of net unrealized gains from accumulated other comprehensive income to interest income during 2008.
+During 2009, the Company estimates that gains of \$2,631,000 will be reclassified out of other comprehensive income (loss).

-Customer Accommodation Derivatives-The Company offers an interest-rate hedge program that includes derivative products such as swaps, caps, floors and collars to assist its customers in managing their interest-rate risk profile.
+Customer Accommodation Derivatives - The Company offers an interest-rate hedge program that includes derivative products such as swaps, caps, floors and collars to assist its customers in managing their interest-rate risk profile.
 In order to eliminate the interest-rate risk associated with offering these products, the Company enters into derivative contracts with third parties to offset the customer contracts.

-Derivatives-Summary Information
+Derivatives - Summary Information:

-December 31, 2007 Decen ıber 31, 2006
+December 31,

+2008 2007

-Hedged item Notional Estimated fair value Hedged item Notional stimated air value
+(In thousands) Hedged Item] Notional stimated air Value Hedged Item Notional stimated air Value

-(in thousands)

-Asset/liability management hedges
+Asset/liability management hedges:

-Cash flow hedge-interest rate swaps \$ 135,000 \$135,000 \$ 1,123 \$ 115,000 \$ 115,000 \$ (1,783)
+Cash flow hedge - interest rate swaps \$ 90,000 \$ 90,000 \$ 3,586 \$ 135,000 \$ 135,000 \$ 1,123

-Customer accommodation derivatives
+Customer accommodation derivatives:

-Interest rate swap 21,996 1,104 19,575 (422)
+Interest rate swap \$ 63,133 \$ (7,055) \$ 21,996 \$ 1,104

-Reverse interest rate swap 21,996 (1,104) 19,575 422
+Reverse interest rate swap 63,133 6,686 21,996 (1,104)

+F -31

 The Company offsets the fair value of derivative instruments covered under master netting arrangements.
-At December 31, 2007, derivative instruments with a fair value of \$1,341,000 were included in "Other assets" and \$218,000 were included in "Other liabilities."
+At December 31, 2008, derivative instruments with a fair value of \$6,772,000 were included in the caption "Other assets" and \$3,555,000 were included in the caption "Other liabilities" on the consolidated balance sheets.

-The weighted-average interest rates for interest rate swap positions outstanding at December 31, 2007, were as follows:
+The weighted-average interest rates for interest-rate swap positions outstanding at December 31, 2008, were as follows: